Identifying the Core Message

 Supporting Data and External References

 A report by the Content Marketing Institute highlighted that marketers who use a multi-platform approach have a 72% higher success rate in achieving their goals compared to those who don't.
 Additionally, a study published in the International Journal of Business Communication found that audience engagement rates can increase by up to 50% when storytelling is adapted to suit the specific features of the platform.
-These findings underscore the importance of versatile storytelling strategies in enhancing the reach and impact of your product narrative.
+These findings underscore the importance of versatile storytelling strategies in enhancing the reach and impact of your product story.

 Continuity in Storytelling Across Product Lines